jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 draft: false
 ---

-<div data-parser>why not (+edit:me AND see the tree change)</div>

 In [part 3](./structured-search-part-3), we implemented a scanner that could turn a CQL query string into a list of tokens.
-In this post, we'll write a parser that accepts that list of tokens, and outputs an Abstract Syntax Tree (AST) that represents the query as it's structured by the syntax of our grammar.
+In this post, we'll write a parser that accepts that list of tokens, and outputs a a data structure that represents the query as it's structured by the syntax of our grammar.
+Here's a visualisation of what that tree looks like, so we have a sense of what we're building before we begin:

+<div data-parser>why not (+edit:me AND see)</div>

-"Syntax" is a word to describe the rules for correct arrangement of symbols (represented in this case by tokens) in a language.
-Of course, there are many ways for that arrangement to be incorrect, and so it's also the parser's job to give a sensible error message when our list of tokens doesn't make sense.
+Of course, there are many ways for a query to be incorrect, and so it's also the parser's job to give a sensible error message when our list of tokens doesn't make sense:

+<div data-parser>( whoops!</div>
-A reasonable person might ask at this point: what's an AST?
-Our definition of "syntax" above gives us a clue — it's a tree that represents the syntactic structure of some text that is well-formed according to a grammar.

-That covers the "Syntax Tree" part; the tree is "Abstract" because it will gloss over many details of the syntax in favour of representing its structure.
-This will become clearer as we examine the structure the parser creates, and the top of this post gives us a visualisation of what that tree looks like, so we have a sense of what we're building before we begin.
+The above data structure is called an _Abstract Syntax Tree_, or _AST_, and it's worth defining that term before we begin.
+"Syntax" is a word to describe the rules that describe the correct arrangement of symbols (represented in this case by tokens) in a language.
+So a syntax tree is a tree that represents the syntactic structure of some text according to a given grammar.
+In this case, the tree is "Abstract" because it will gloss over many details of the syntax in favour of representing its structure.
+This will become clearer as we examine the structure the parser creates.

 It might be that parsing a grammar like CQL is old hat to you — in which case, you'd be forgiven for skipping this post, and moving straight on to part 5 (when it's written.)[^1] If not, let us begin …